Mental Health Facilities Island County, WA

 Compass Health Coupeville Children And Family Clinic

-Compass Health Coupeville Children And Family Clinic is a mental health treatment center in Island County, WA, located at 20 Nw 1st Street, 98239 zip code area.
-Compass Health Coupeville Children And Family Clinic provides outpatient treatment.
-Compass Health Coupeville Children And Family Clinic offers behavior modification, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, adults and children / adolescents.
-Compass Health Coupeville Children And Family Clinic also supports people with PTSD, people with trauma and seniors or older adults.
-Additional services at Compass Health Coupeville Children And Family Clinic consist of psychosocial rehabilitation services, family psychoeducation and court-ordered outpatient treatment.
+Compass Health Coupeville Children And Family Clinic is a mental health clinic in Island County, Washington, located at 20 Nw 1st Street, 98239 zip code.
+Compass Health Coupeville Children And Family Clinic offers outpatient treatment.
+Compass Health Coupeville Children And Family Clinic provides behavior modification, psychotropic medication and trauma therapy to adults, children / adolescents and young adults.
+Compass Health Coupeville Children And Family Clinic also supports people with trauma, seniors or older adults and people with PTSD.
+Some other services provided by Compass Health Coupeville Children And Family Clinic include case management, suicide prevention services and court-ordered outpatient treatment.

 Learn More